Applications Open September 1, 2023.

 AIP fellows are part of the American Association for the Advancement of Science (AAAS) Science and Technology Policy Fellowship program.
 All fellows are required to attend a two-week orientation in Washington for all Science and Technology Policy Fellows, organized by the American Association for the Advancement of Science.
 During their term, Fellows are expected to work full-time at their Fellowship.
 Requests to extend the term for a second year will be considered on a case-by-case basis.

-- Allowance for in-service travel for professional development
+- Reimbursement for in-service travel or professional development up to a specified maximum

 - Reimbursement for health insurance premiums up to specified maximum